yerus1/DSA/README.md

 Data Structures and Algorithm

 ## Description
-This Repository acts as the backbone for a DSA Progress Tracker or coding preparation.
-It retrieves structured data about the developer’s focus areas, algorithms, and data structure expertise, and integrates with a repository to fetch real-time progress statistics such as the number of problems solved
+This repository serves as the backbone for a DSA Progress Tracker or coding preparation platform.
+It retrieves structured data about the developer’s focus areas, algorithms, and data structure expertise, and integrates with the service layer to provide real-time progress statistics such as the number of problems solved.

 ## Technologies
 [Arrays,Binary Search, Dynamic Programming, HashMap,Linked List]